Medical Malpractice: Frequently Asked Questions (FAQ)

 How long do I have to file a claim?

 In California, a victim of medical malpractice typically has one year to file a claim.
 This would be one year from the date of injury or death, or from the date that the victim discovered or should have reasonably discovered the injury.
 The statute of limitations for minors is slightly different however, typically within three years of the injury or negligent act.
-To learn more about the specific amount of time you may have to file your claim, talk to a lawyer at Pacific Attorney Group today.
+To learn more about the specific amount of time you may have to file your claim, talk to a lawyer at Accident Lawyers today.

 What financial damages may I be able to receive?